canonical/spark-k8s-bundle/releases/3.4/yaml/docs/tutorial/t-spark-monitoring.md

 s3-integrator:s3-integrator-peers  s3-integrator:s3-integrator-peers        s3-integrator-peers  peer
 ```

 The Spark History Server is now successfully configured to read logs from the S3 bucket.
-Let's run a simple job so that Spark can generate some logs.
+Let's run a simple job so that Apache Spark can generate some logs.
 We're going to use the same `count_vowels.py` example we used earlier, which already exists in the `spark-tutorial` bucket.

 ```bash